Verrazzano uses Kubernetes Role-Based Access Control (RBAC) to protect Verrazzano resources.

 Default project role bindings

 Verrazzano creates role bindings for project users at project creation or update.
-The default role bindings are listed below.
+The default role bindings are listed as follows:

 |Role||Default Binding Subject|